nicolesaidy/awesome-web-design/README.md

 ## Images
 * [Pexels](https://pexels.com): Best free stock photos in one place.
 * [Unsplash.it](http://unsplash.it): Placeholders using a beautiful image gallery.
+* [Pixabay](https://pixabay.com/): High quality photos and illustrations free for commercial use.
 * [Placehold.it](http://placehold.it): A quick and simple image placeholder service.
 * [Imgur](http://imgur.com): The most awesome images on the internet.
 * [Flickr](https://www.flickr.com): The home for all your photos.